i18next/i18next-node-remote-backend/README.md

+# DEPRECATED

+Can be replaced with: [i18next-http-backend](https://github.com/i18next/i18next-http-backend)

+---

 # Introduction

 This is a i18next backend to be used node.js.
 It will load resources from a remote server using request module.
 It's for the node.js server what the [i18next-xhr-backend](https://github.com/i18next/i18next-xhr-backend) is for the browser.